espressif/esp-idf/examples/peripherals/lcd/rgb_panel/README.md

 [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html) supports RGB interfaced LCD panel, with one or two frame buffer(s) managed by the driver itself.

 This example shows the general process of installing an RGB panel driver, and displays a scatter chart on the screen based on the LVGL library.

-For more information about porting the LVGL library, please refer to [official porting guide](https://docs.lvgl.io/master/porting/index.html).
+This example uses the [esp_timer](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/esp_timer.html) to generate the ticks needed by LVGL and uses a dedicated task to run the `lv_timer_handler()`.
+Since the LVGL APIs are not thread-safe, this example uses a mutex which be invoked before the call of `lv_timer_handler()` and released after it.
+The same mutex needs to be used in other tasks and threads around every LVGL (lv_...) related function call and code.
+For more porting guides, please refer to [LVGL porting doc](https://docs.lvgl.io/master/porting/index.html).

 This example uses two kinds of **buffering mode** based on the number of frame buffers:

 | Number of Frame Buffers | LVGL buffering mode | Way to avoid tear effect                                                                                    |
 |-------------------------|---------------------|-------------------------------------------------------------------------------------------------------------|